Austin Stereo of Austin Texas

 In the image to the right, the electrolytic capacitors are the larger blue cylinders.
 In some cases, you can actually see physical evidence that the capacitor has failed.
 The fact is that most of the time there is no visual indication of degradation or failure at all.

+In our restoration process, we also replace key small signal transistors, as these also degrade over time due to heat cycling.
 If you would like to know more, or just need help falling asleep at night, here is some data on electrolytic capacitor reliability.